Henny Penny: Adaptations

 Walt Disney Animation Studios has made two versions of the story.
 The first was Chicken Little, a 1943 animated short released during World War II as one of a series produced at the request of the U.S. government for the purpose of discrediting Nazism.
 It tells a variant of the parable in which Foxy Loxy takes the advice of a book on psychology (on the original 1943 cut, it is Mein Kampf) by striking the least intelligent first.
 Dim-witted Chicken Little is convinced by him that the sky is falling and whips the farmyard into mass hysteria, which the unscrupulous fox manipulates for his own benefit.
 The dark comedy is used as an allegory for the idea that fear-mongering weakens the war effort and costs lives.
 It is also one of the versions of the story in which Chicken Little appears as a character distinct from Henny Penny.

-The second Disney film was the very loosely adapted Chicken Little, released in 2005 as a 3D computer-animated feature.
+The second Disney film was the very loosely adapted Chicken Little, released in 2005 as an animated feature.
 It is an updated science fiction sequel to the original fable in which Chicken Little is partly justified in his fears.
 In this version, Foxy Loxy is changed from a male to a female, and from the main antagonist to a local bully.
 Another film adaptation was the animated TV episode "Henny Penny" (1999), which was part of the HBO series Happily Ever After: Fairy Tales for Every Child.
 In this modern update, the story is given a satirical and political interpretation.